Rei I: Cultural references, style and themes

-When Shinji enters Rei's room, she is presented naked after shower; he accidentally falls on her whilst, and touches her breasts in the process.
+When Shinji enters Rei's room, she is presented naked after a shower; he accidentally falls on her whilst, touching her breasts in the process.
+Rei doesn't seem embarrassed by Shinji seeing her naked; she gets dressed and leaves without saying a word.
+Scholar Satoshi Tsukamoto described this brief encounter as "the beginning of their relationship".
 The scene has been described as a criticism or parody of typical anime fan service.
+Anime Feminist writers concurred that the scene, with its lack of music and long silence, "is not played for comedy at all".
 According to Christopher Kay from The Artifice, Anno uses such scenes to criticize the escapism of anime fans, who take refuge in a fictional and accommodating world.
-Carl Gustav Horn noted that the scene is "reminiscent of the most controversial one in Gainax's Honneamise", but "it's a eerie, mysterious scene, and erotic in a dark way rather than that of the 'cute' service shots".
+Carl Gustav Horn noted that the scene is "reminiscent of the most controversial one in Gainax's Honneamise", but it's an "eerie, mysterious scene, and erotic in a dark way rather than that of the 'cute' service shots".
 According to academic Yumiko Yano, Rei gives the impression of "innocence and purity", and the scene shows how she is indifferent to her own nudity and sexuality; Rei does not block the male gaze and is passive toward the viewer's sexual desires.
 According to Yano, this "innocent childishness" of Rei also makes men feel comfortable approaching her, and this gives Rei a "Lolita charm".
 Kaichiro Mirokawa also noted how Rei is presented covered with bandages at the beginning of the series; in "Rei I", however, she is depicted without any signs of injury, even though the interior of the room has blood stains and other elements to emphasise her convalescence.
-This suggests that the element of bandages was a stylistic choice rather than a really important element for the plot.
+This suggests that the element of bandages was a stylistic choice rather than an important element for the plot.
 Writer Virginie Nebbia compared Rei and Shinji's scene to the anime Dear Brother, directed by Osamu Dezaki; in one scene in the anime, the protagonist Nanako discovers the apartment of the mysterious Rei Asaka.
 The audience has the impression of entering a secret sanctuary, a reflection of the character's disturbed psyche.
 Nebbia also pointed out that Evangelion thus can be seen as a denunciation, conscious or otherwise, of the otaku fetishization of the female body.